jitsi/handbook/docs/devops-guide/quickstart.md

 * `curl` # or `wget` to "Add the Jitsi package repository" below

 :::note Note
-OpenJDK 8 or OpenJDK 11 must be used.
+OpenJDK 11 must be used.
 :::

 Make sure your system is up-to-date and required packages are installed: